Specialty medications call for specialized cost-control strategies

 - Cost management

-Of all the levers to pull in controlling health care costs, where does managing specialty medications fall on the priority list for most employers?
+Of all the levers to pull in controlling health care costs, where does managing specialty medications fall as a priority for most employers?
 Considering these numbers and their impact on trend, it shouldn’t be very far down the list:

 - Specialty medications are soon expected to account for 50% of pharmacy spend,1 despite only 1%–2% of the population using them.2